All articles

 When to use it

-Use the physiological sigh when arousal is already present: before a high-stakes meeting, between rounds of a workout, after a run of shallow screen-breathing, or in the 20 minutes before sleep when your mind is tired but your body has not downshifted yet.
-[9]
+Use the physiological sigh when arousal is already present: before a high-stakes meeting, between rounds of a complexShift, after a run of shallow screen-breathing, or in the 20 minutes before sleep when your mind is tired but your body has not downshifted yet.
+[9] For a daily, longer-form practice that builds the same parasympathetic baseline more gradually — relevant for slow breathing for blood pressure support — a 5- to 15-minute slow-paced session lives in a different lane than the acute reset that the physiological sigh provides.

 If you are trying to build baseline HRV over weeks, coherence breathing is the better training tool.
 If you need to recover the next 60 seconds, sigh first.
 The physiological sigh is portable enough for a hallway, a car, a bathroom, or the side of a field — anywhere you can take one private breath and make the exhale longer than the inhale.
 [1]